Rambalac/ACDDokanNet/Readme.md

 News
 ----
+### 2016-10-11
+* Fixed v1.6.0 glitches with Dokany
+* Fixed some UI issues like cloud delete

 ### 2016-10-09
 Removed Prerelease 1.6.0 because of Windows Explorer locking out and only hardware Reset button helps.
 Looks like this happened after updating to Dokany 1.0.0, but need more testing.